Assessments

 Discovery call

-A brief, no-pressure conversation to understand concerns, answer questions, and determine whether an assessment pathway may be appropriate.
+A brief, welcoming conversation to explore your concerns, address any questions, and determine whether proceeding with an assessment pathway may be appropriate.

 Initial consultation